hfp/xconfigure/config/cp2k/README.md

 ## Step-by-step Guide<a name="build-an-official-release"></a>

-<a name="getting-the-source-code"></a>This step-by-step guide aims to build an MPI/OpenMP-hybrid version of the official release of CP2K using the GNU Compiler Collection, Intel MPI, Intel MKL, LIBXSMM, ELPA, LIBXC, and LIBINT.
+<a name="getting-the-source-code"></a>This step-by-step guide aims to build an MPI/OpenMP-hybrid version of the official release of CP2K by using the GNU Compiler Collection, Intel MPI, Intel MKL, LIBXSMM, ELPA, LIBXC, and LIBINT.
 Internet connectivity is assumed on the build-system.
 Please note that such limitations can be worked around or avoided with additional steps.
 However, this simple step-by-step guide aims to make some reasonable assumptions.

 As the step-by-step guide uses GNU Fortran (version 7.x or 8.x is recommended), only Intel MKL (2019.x recommended) and Intel MPI (2018.x recommended) need to be sourced (sourcing all Intel development tools of course does not harm).